Mostafa-Allahmoradi/Streaming-Data-for-Predictive-Maintenance-with-Linear-Regression-Based-Alerts/README.md

 # Streaming-Data-for-Predictive-Maintenance-with-Linear-Regression-Based-Alerts
-Streaming Data for Predictive Maintenance with Linear Regression-Based Alerts
+📂 Practical Lab 1: Streaming Data for Predictive Maintenance with Linear Regression-Based Alerts Context
+In the Data Stream Visualization Workshop, you learned how to stream, store, and visualize industrial current data.
+This lab extends that work: you will now implement regression-based anomaly detection to generate alerts and errors when currents deviate significantly from their expected values.

+This task simulates a Predictive Maintenance scenario, where early alerts and errors can flag potential failures before they occur.